What is Conservation Of Momentum?

 Note: \(m_1u_1 \neq m_1v_1\)

 Even though the momentum of each particle changes, altogether the momentum of the system remains constant as long as there is no external force acting on it.
-In a head to head car accident the momentum is transferred from one car to the other, but so much force is applied that the car structure cannot handle it, this is why a car wrecks.
+In a head-to-head car accident, the momentum is transferred from one car to the other, but so much force is applied that the car structure cannot handle it, this is why a car wrecks.
 If the cars were able to deal with the amount of force, and the collision was elastic they both will move in opposite directions, considering their weights are same.

-In short momentum is always conserved in any collision, whether it be an elastic or a non-elastic collision, though kinetic energy is not conserved in a non-elastic collision, the kinetic energy is converted into heat energy or potential energy etc.
+In short, momentum is always conserved in any collision, whether it be an elastic or a non-elastic collision, though kinetic energy is not conserved in a non-elastic collision, the kinetic energy is converted into heat energy or potential energy etc.

-Consider this example of a balloon, the particles of gas move rapidly colliding with each other and the walls of the balloon, even though the particles themselves move faster and slower when they loose or gain momentum when they collide, the total momentum of the system remains the same.
+Consider this example of a balloon, the particles of gas move rapidly colliding with each other and the walls of the balloon, even though the particles themselves move faster and slower when they lose or gain momentum when they collide, the total momentum of the system remains the same.

 Having said so the energy of a system is always conserved, one of the best applications of the law of conservation of momentum would be in space travel, there is no medium in space to exert a force on, then how do rockets travel?

-Stay tuned with Byju’s to know more about the law of conservation of momentum, newton’s second law of motion and much more.
+Stay tuned with BYJU’S to know more about the law of conservation of momentum, Newton’s Second Law of Motion and much more.